morphiccreative/leapOSC/README.md

 Currently works with up to 4 hands and 20 fingers(5 fingers per hand).
 Outputs 305 data values, 5 for the frame data and 75 per hand.

 OSC data output is at least 120FPS.
-Channel names have been optimised to fit all data into a 8KB packet.
+Channel names have been optimised to fit all data into an 8KB packet.

 Gesture support not yet implemented, but will be on the next build.